iaingalloway/synth-notes/README.md

 I'm a bit short on utilities, particularly for attenuating, attenuverting, mixing, and offsetting CVs.
 Veils is great, but it leans quite far towards VCA and less towards utility.

 - Mutable Blinds
-- 3x MIA
-- Instruo 1f?
-- Instruo Carn?

-If I'm removing the Neutron from my rack, I'll also need some other generic utilities - mults, buffered mults, etc.
+If I'm removing the Neutron from my rack, I'll also need some other generic utilities - mults, buffered mults, etc - as well as possibly a swiss-army knife module for CV processing.

+- Disting EX